KubaFrans/noteapp/README.md

 # noteapp
-Application for creating and managing notes (Expo)
+Application for creating and managing notes in React Native (Expo)

 This app allows to:
 - create and store notes using SecureStore